kenweechin/recipe-app/README.md

     * Safari

 ### **Code Validation**

 **Python**

-* Python file was tested via [PEP8 Online](http://pep8online.com/) validator and the tested python code is PEP8 compliant.
+* Python file was tested through [PEP8 Online](http://pep8online.com/) validator and the tested python code is PEP8 compliant.

+**Javascript**

+* JS code was tested through [JSHint](https://jshint.com/).
+The dollar sign "$" was considered as undefined variable by Jshint, yet, it is essential for jQuery Materialize initialization.

+**Html**

+* All Html pages were tested through [The W3C Markup Validation Service](https://validator.w3.org/).
+Errors are shown on the Jinja templating language because it doesn't recognize this language.

+**CSS**

+* CSS was tested through [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+No error is shown.

 # **Deployment**